0xDEADFED5/xtermia/README.md

 - No more input box, type directly into the terminal like it's 1984
 - Really fast, does terminal stuff
 - Up/down arrow to scroll through command history
-- Start typing to see completion suggestions, Right-arrow or Tab to accept the current suggestion
+- Start typing to see completion suggestions, use right arrow or Tab to accept the suggestion
 - Ctrl+C to copy, Ctrl+V to paste in addition to the right-click copy/paste
 - Clickable web links
 - Completion suggestions based on Evennia commands available at login
 - Tells Evennia the terminal width/height at startup and on resize
 - Sound/music (see "commands/examples.py")
 - Interactive terminal mode (see "commands/examples.py") for an example, or type 'interact' inside Evennia
-- Uses "CACHE BUSTERRRR" from https://github.com/InspectorCaracal/evelite-client/tree/main
 - All files are local, no internet required
 - Uses [Fira Code](https://github.com/tonsky/FiraCode) font because it has great box drawing characters